contino/azure-landing-zone/README.md

 ##### Blueprint Folder
 The blueprint folder can be found `landingZone\blueprints`.
 Running the pipeline will execute `.\scripts\blueprint.ps1`

 The script is taking two parameters which are stored as hash table.
-The `KV-AccessPolicy` is the object ID of the Azure DevOps service connection (SPN) that assigns itself access once the Key Vault is created.
+The `KV-AccessPolicy` is the object ID of the SPN that assigns itself access once the Key Vault is created.
 The `SubscriptionId` is part of the resourceId when adding diagnostic settings to each of the resources.

 ## Management Groups
 As part of the repository having there is example of implementing Management Groups within Azure.
 The powershell script is located within `.\scripts\mgmtGroup.ps1` The script will look for json file located within `.\mgmtGroup\management.json`